Studs Terkel Radio Archive: Interviews

 Terkel's one-hour radio show aired five days a week from 1952 to 1997.
 Interviewees included Muhammad Ali, Saul Alinsky, Woody Allen, James Baldwin, Ronald Blythe, Gwendolyn Brooks, Carol Channing, Cesar Chavez, Jacques Cousteau, Bob Dylan, Allen Ginsberg, Mahalia Jackson, James Earl Jones, Janis Joplin, Buster Keaton, the Rev. Martin Luther King Jr., Shirley MacLaine, David Mamet, Ethel Merman, Bertrand Russell, Mort Sahl, Pete Seeger, Maurice Sendak, and Hunter S. Thompson.

 The tapes include 50 programs recorded in China in 1980, as well as programs recorded in the Soviet Union, South Africa, Italy, France, the UK, and Denmark.
 Topics include music, civil rights, gay rights, women's rights, prison reform, and the environment.

 Creating the archive

 Terkel donated his tapes to the Chicago History Museum where he had served as an artist-in-residence.
 The museum worked with the Library of Congress to digitize the tapes.
 A Kickstarter campaign in 2016 raised $87,152 which was used for further accessibility by creating transcripts of programs and to create a permanent website.
 In December 2016 the National Endowment for the Humanities gave a $400,000 grant to WFMT to digitize the tapes, post them online, and to develop related educational programs.

 The collection is currently managed by Allison Schein Holmes, Director of Media Archives for WTTW/WFMT and the Studs Terkel Radio Archive.
-The collection owes its success to the many hours of dedicated volunteers, interns, and part-time staff.
+The collection is staffed by volunteers, interns, and part-time staff.